Mercantilism: History

-Mercantilism became the dominant school of economic thought in Europe throughout the late Renaissance and the early-modern period (from the 15th to the 18th centuries).
-Evidence of mercantilistic practices appeared in early-modern Venice, Genoa, and Pisa regarding control of the Mediterranean trade in bullion.
-However, the empiricism of the Renaissance, which first began to quantify large-scale trade accurately, marked mercantilism's birth as a codified school of economic theories.
-The Italian economist and mercantilist Antonio Serra is considered to have written one of the first treatises on political economy with his 1613 work, A Short Treatise on the Wealth and Poverty of Nations.
+Mercantilism became the dominant school of economic thought in Europe throughout the late Renaissance and the early modern period (from the 15th to the 18th centuries) before advent of Classical liberalism.
+Evidence of mercantilistic practices appeared in early modern Venice, Genoa, and Pisa regarding control of the Mediterranean trade in bullion.
+However, the empiricism of the Renaissance, which first began to quantify large-scale trade accurately, marked the beginning of mercantilism as a codified school of economic theories.
+The Italian economist and mercantilist Antonio Serra is considered to have written one of the first treatises on political economy in his 1613 work, A Short Treatise on the Wealth and Poverty of Nations.

-Mercantilism in its simplest form is bullionism, yet mercantilist writers emphasize the circulation of money and reject hoarding.
-Their emphasis on monetary metals accords with current ideas regarding the money supply, such as the stimulative effect of a growing money-supply.
-Fiat money and floating exchange rates have since rendered specie concerns irrelevant.
-In time, industrial policy supplanted the heavy emphasis on money, accompanied by a shift in focus from the capacity to carry on wars to promoting general prosperity.
-Mature neomercantilist theory recommends selective high tariffs for "infant" industries or the promotion of the mutual growth of countries through national industrial specialization.
+Mercantilism, in its simplest form, is all about bullionism, or the theory that a nation's wealth is measured in terms of how much precious metal, particularly gold and silver, it possesses.
+Mercantilist authors were concerned with the movement of money, however, more than with the hoarding of it.
+They felt that money needed to move through the economy to induce trade and economic activity, a concept different from that of simply amassing wealth.
+This focus on money's role, specifically precious metals, mirrors modern discussions of the money supply and its implications for economic growth, i.e., how money supply expansion can stimulate economic activity.
+However, with the advent of fiat money (money not backed by a physical commodity) and floating exchange rates, the importance of specie (gold and silver) in economic systems has diminished.
+Progressively, the focus shifted from the handling of money to the implementation of industrial policies that placed greater economic goals, e.g., stimulating general prosperity and supporting technological and industrial advancement, above the financing of war.

 England began the first large-scale and integrative approach to mercantilism during the Elizabethan Era (1558–1603).
-An early statement on national balance of trade appeared in Discourse of the Common Weal of this Realm of England, 1549: "We must always take heed that we buy no more from strangers than we sell them, for so should we impoverish ourselves and enrich them."
-The period featured various but often disjointed efforts by the court of Queen Elizabeth (r.
+An early statement on national balance of trade appeared in Discourse of the Common Wealth of this Realm of England, 1549: "We must always take heed that we buy no more from strangers than we sell them, for so should we impoverish ourselves and enrich them."
+The period featured various but often disjointed efforts by the court of Queen Elizabeth I (r.
 1558–1603) to develop a naval and merchant fleet capable of challenging the Spanish stranglehold on trade and of expanding the growth of bullion at home.
-Queen Elizabeth promoted the Trade and Navigation Acts in Parliament and issued orders to her navy for the protection and promotion of English shipping.
+Queen Elizabeth promoted trade and navigation acts in Parliament and issued orders to her navy for the protection and promotion of English shipping.
+The first Navigation Acts regulating trade were passed by Parliament in 1651 and 1652, during the English Commonwealth.